-• You need a functional implementation of FlexNet Manager Suite.

-Important: To take full advantage of the new features included in the v4.0 integration application, you must run FlexNet Manager Suite 2018 R2 and install Update 2018R2-01, which contains two updates delivered in the download package (one for the batch server, and one for ServiceNow).
-For more information about limitations with earlier releases of FlexNet Manager Suite, see the knowledge article 000029283, Feature Support for ServiceNow Integration, in the Flexera Customer Community (login required).

-You must have a license issued by Flexera that permits use of the integration application.
+- You need a functional implementation of FlexNet Manager Suite. - Important: To take full advantage of the new features included in the v4.0 integration application, it is recommended that you run FlexNet Manager Suite 2019 R1 or later.
+For more information about limitations with earlier releases of FlexNet Manager Suite, see the knowledge article 000029283, Feature Support for ServiceNow Integration, in the Flexera Customer Community (login required). - You must have a license issued by Flexera that permits use of the integration application.
 This license authorizes all communications in both directions through the integration application.
-To check, in the web interface navigate to the system menu (\\ \ in the top right corner) and click FlexNet Manager Suite
+To check, in the web interface navigate to the system menu (♣ ▼ in the top right corner) and click FlexNet Manager Suite License.

-License.
 Check under the License details for ServiceNow integration enabled: Yes.
 If this is not the case, request the license from your Flexera representative.